rossetti/KSLBook/docs/02-Chapter2.md

 * `stdNormalComplementaryCDF(z: Double)` - returns $1-P(Z \leq z)$
 * `stdNormalInvCDF(p: Double)` - returns $z = F^{-1}(p)$ the inverse of the cumulative distribution function

-The Student-T distribution also has two static convenience methods to facilitate computations.
+The Student-T distribution also has two convenience methods to facilitate computations.

 * `cdf(dof: Double, x: Double)` - computes the cumulative distribution function for $x$ given the degrees of freedom
 * `invCDF(dof: Double, p: Double)` - computes the inverse cumulative distribution function or t-value for the supplied probability given the degrees of freedom.